Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

 \subsection{Model Validation}

-The extended-exponential description was benchmarked against two classical limiting cases: (i) a Fuchs–Sondheimer (FS-only) boundary-scattering model, and (ii) a depletion-only electrostatic model.
-Figures~\ref{fig:hole_model} and~\ref{fig:electron_model} show these comparisons.
+The empirical extended-exponential parameterization was benchmarked against two classical limiting descriptions: (i) a Fuchs--Sondheimer (FS-only) boundary-scattering model, and (ii) a depletion-only electrostatic model in which the electrically active conducting thickness is reduced by surface band bending.
+Figures~\ref{fig:hole_model} and~\ref{fig:electron_model} summarize these comparisons for p-type and n-type samples, respectively.

+For thick samples ($t\gtrsim100~\mu$m), all three descriptions converge to the same bulk limit, consistent with an electrically active region that spans the full geometric thickness.
+As the samples are thinned, the FS-only model fails to reproduce the data: because the phonon-limited mean free path $\lambda_{\mathrm{mfp}}$ is extremely short, the predicted correction is weak and nearly linear, failing to account for the pronounced reduction in the effective Hall mobility.
+This discrepancy supports the conclusion that the observed thickness dependence reflects electrostatic depletion of the conducting channel, rather than diffuse boundary scattering or any modification of the intrinsic bulk mobility.

-For thick samples ($t\gtrsim100~\mu$m), all models converge to the same bulk limit.
-As thickness decreases, the FS-only model fails completely: because $\lambda_{\mathrm{mfp}}$ is so short, it predicts only a weak, nearly linear correction that cannot reproduce the strong mobility suppression.
-The depletion-only model produces the correct qualitative trend but systematically underestimates the steep curvature of the experimental roll-off, especially in the $t\lesssim 50~\mu$m regime.
-The extended-exponential model, by contrast, matches the data across the full thickness range with small, non systematic residuals.
-The fitted values of $\tau_h$ and $\tau_e$ lie between $\lambda_D$ and $W_0$, in agreement with the hierarchy in Eq.~\eqref{eq:hierarchy} and Fig.~\ref{fig:lengths}.
-This confirms that the mobility suppression in HPGe is governed by electrostatic depletion of the active layer rather than by boundary scattering.
+By contrast, the extended-exponential form accurately reproduces the Hall-extracted effective mobility across the full thickness range, with small and non-systematic residuals.
+The fitted characteristic lengths $\tau_h$ and $\tau_e$ lie between the Debye screening length $\lambda_D$ and the depletion width $W_0$, consistent with the hierarchy in Eq.~\eqref{eq:hierarchy} and Fig.~\ref{fig:lengths}.
+This agreement supports the interpretation that the observed thickness dependence of the Hall-extracted effective mobility reflects electrostatic depletion of the conducting channel rather than diffuse boundary scattering or any modification of the intrinsic carrier mobility.

-Overall, these results show that a single compact functional form captures the electrostatically controlled crossover from depletion-limited to bulk-like transport in HPGe.
-The parameters $\mu_0$, $\tau$, and $\beta$ provide a physically meaningful and device-ready parametrization for mobility engineering in ultrathin Ge detectors and electronic or quantum devices.
+Overall, these comparisons demonstrate that a single compact empirical parameterization is sufficient to describe the electrostatically controlled crossover in the effective conducting fraction from bulk-like to depletion-limited conduction in thinned HPGe.
+The parameters $\mu_0$, $\tau$, and $\beta$ therefore provide a physically transparent and device-relevant description of how electrostatic geometry, rather than microscopic scattering mechanisms, constrains the Hall-extracted effective mobility in ultrathin Ge-based detectors and electronic or quantum devices.